jdi-docs/jdi-light/source/includes/documentation/_html5_elements.md

 - __Java__: <a href='https://github.com/jdi-testing/jdi-light/blob/bootstrap/jdi-light-html/src/main/java/com/epam/jdi/light/ui/html/elements/common/TextArea.java'>TextArea</a>
 - __C#__: _JDI.Light.Elements.Common.TextArea_

-In JAVA TextArea is a descendant of UIBaseElement with HasLabel, SetValue, HasPlaceholder, IsInput interfaces parameterized with TextAreaAssert and inherits its methods.
+In Java TextArea is a descendant of UIBaseElement with HasLabel, SetValue, HasPlaceholder, IsInput interfaces parameterized with TextAreaAssert and inherits its methods.
 But TextArea also has methods of its own.

 In C# TextArea is a descendant of TextField and inherits its methods.
 But TextArea also has methods of its own.